Home > Bleeding disorders > Hepatitis C & HIV > Hepatitis C > World Hepatitis Day

 Post cure liver health

-Were you cured of hep C?
+Cured of hep C?
 Has your liver recovered?

 Take action now.
 Contact your hepatitis doctor or your GP to check your liver test results.

-Find out if you need ongoing follow-up with a liver specialist.
+Ask them if you need ongoing follow-up with a liver specialist.

-Remember: If you had cirrhosis or extensive scarring before being cured of hep C, you will still need to have a liver ultrasound scan every 6 months long-term.
+Remember: If you had cirrhosis or extensive scarring before being cured of hep Cyou will still need to have a liver ultrasound scan every 6 months long-term.

 How can you keep your liver in good shape?